dukanegolder/readme-generator/README.md

 ## Description

-This project is a read me file generator using prompts that create sections and inputs text into a README file from the node terminal.
+This project is meant to be a README file generator using prompts that create sections and inputs text into a README file from the node terminal.
+The purpose is to make it quick and easy for the user to type up a projec readme and be able to instantly be able to add it to thier own project.

 ## Table of Contents